 Multi-Factor Authentication (MFA) and Single Sign-On (SSO) reduce password risks, simplify access, letting verified and authorised users reach sensitive systems, services and apps.

 dotSec provides comprehensive vulnerability management services.
-And we analyse findings in the context of your specific environment, priorities and threat landscape.
+As part of this service, we analyse findings in the context of your specific environment, priorities and threat landscape.

 We don’t just test whether users will click a suspicious link — we also run exercises, simulating phishing attacks that are capable of bypassing multi-factor authentication (MFA) protections.